Elizabeth Balfour, Countess of Balfour: Writing

 Lady Balfour wrote a history of her father's administration in India, titled The History of Lord Lytton's Indian Administration, 1876 to 1880, before his death in 1891.
 She also published a selection of her father's poems in 1894 and edited The Personal and Literary Letters of Robert, First Earl of Lytton in 1906.

 In 1910, the Conservative and Unionist Women's Franchise Association published Lady Balfour's analysis of a debate in the House of Commons on the Women's Franchise Bill.
 In 1925, she edited Letters of Constance Lytton, written by her sister Lady Constance.

 Personal life

 In 1887, she married Gerald Balfour of Whittingehame House, a Scottish aristocrat and Conservative Member of Parliament.
 Her husband was the brother of the future Prime Minister Arthur Balfour, 1st Earl of Balfour and a nephew of Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury.
+Another of her husband's brothers, architect Eustace Balfour, married Lady Frances Campbell, who became her close friend and was also involved in the campaign for women's suffrage.
 Her husband served as the Chief Secretary of Ireland and as President of the Board of Trade.

 They had five daughters and one son: